-Warrants of Osisko are listed on the TSX under the symbol OR.WT (exercise price: \$36.50 / expiry date: March 5, 2022).
+Warrants of Osisko were listed on the TSX under the symbol OR.WT until their expiration on February 18, 2022.

 The Debentures are listed on the TSX under the symbol "OR.DB" (conversion price \$22.89 per Osisko Share and conversion rate of 43.6872 Osisko Shares per \$1,000 principal amount of Debentures).